How to Qualify for Eyelid Surgery

 How hooded does an eyelid need to be to qualify for surgery?

-In order to know if you will qualify for eyelid surgery coverage via your health insurance provider or Medicare, you must undergo an ophthalmologist’s visual field test to you see the extent of your visual field obstruction.
+In order to know if you will qualify for eyelid surgery coverage via your health insurance provider or Medicare, you must undergo an ophthalmologist’s visual field test to see the extent of your visual field obstruction cause by your hooded eyes.
 Generally speaking, you must show proof of a 30 percent visual field obstruction (12 degrees).

 How do I know how to qualify for eyelid surgery Medicare will pay for?